3r1ck4l4n/grupo_5_tech-land/README.md

 ---
 ---
 ## Sites similar to ours:
-1. [La tienda de hp](https://store.hp.com/mx-es/default/): The design of your site is simple and clear.
+1. [HP store](https://store.hp.com/mx-es/default/): The design of your site is simple and clear.
 Its menu contains the main categories of the products it offers: laptops, desktops, printers, ink and toner, accessories.
 This menu, which appears in the header, reappears in a more graphic way, that is, with cards with images, when scrolling down the page, which is quite useful, because it helps to think about what type of product you want and where it is easiest to find it.

 2. [Apple store](https://www.apple.com/mx/): While this site is for Apple-branded products only, its visual structure lends itself to being replicated by other online stores.